Basketball Australia: Evolution of coaching

 The development of basketball coaching in Australia was influenced by international figures and techniques.
 Ivor Burge, who studied physical education in the United States, introduced strategies like the zone defense during the 1930s.
 The arrival of American servicemen during World War II and European migrants post-war further diversified playing styles, with contributions from figures like Leon Baltrunis and De Lyle Condie.

 Prominent Australian coaches such as Ken Watson and Lindsay Gaze were instrumental in advancing the game.
-Watson's use of the shuffle offence during the 1956 Olympics in Melbourne and Gaze’s long-standing Olympic coaching career (1972–1984) exemplified Australia's growing basketball expertise.
+Watson's use of the shuffle offence during the 1956 Olympics in Melbourne and Gaze's long-standing Olympic coaching career (1972–1984) exemplified Australia's growing basketball expertise.

-International influence and modern era
+International influence and growth

 By the 1960s, exchange programs with U.S. high schools and colleges helped Australian teams adopt advanced techniques.
 Visits from American and European teams, such as the Maccabi Tel Aviv and the Cibona Club of Zagreb, further elevated competition standards.
 The inclusion of prominent players like Andrew Gaze and Michelle Timms in international leagues marked Australia's arrival on the global stage.

+Modern era

+Basketball in Australia reached its peak popularity during the 1990s when the NBL became a must see sports competition both in person and on television.
+Junior participation grew alongside the league's boom in popularity.
+Despite a softening popularity in the 2000s to early 2010's, junior participation remained strong.
+The NBL returned to main stream popularity by the 2020s.

 The transition to the modern era saw the rebranding of the national governing body to Basketball Australia in 1996, aligning with professional standards and expanding its role in managing domestic leagues like the NBL and WNBL.

+The Opals national team consistently won medals throughout the 1990s through to now, including their best international finish winning Gold at the 2006 FIBA World Championship for Women.

+The Boomers regularly finished high in Mens international tournaments but did not achieve medal success until winning Bronze at the 2020 Tokyo Olympics.

+From 2017 onwards, Basketball Australia national teams begun competing in FIBA Asia competitions in attempt to increase the skill level of FIBA Asia and provide a more challenging pathway for world cup qualifying, due to Australia and New Zealand's dominance in FIBA Oceania.
+The Boomers have won gold in every FIBA Asia Cup since.